 Sophisticated Air Bag Sensor (SAS) Control Module Configuration Error

-- Faulty Sophisticated Air Bag Sensor (SAS) Control Module
+Faulty Sophisticated Air Bag Sensor (SAS) Control Module

-- Sophisticated Air Bag Sensor (SAS) Control Module harness is open or shorted
+Sophisticated Air Bag Sensor (SAS) Control Module harness is open or shorted

-- Sophisticated Air Bag Sensor (SAS) Control Module circuit poor electrical connection
+Sophisticated Air Bag Sensor (SAS) Control Module circuit poor electrical connection

-Check the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
-Check for damaged components and look for broken, bent, pushed out, or corroded terminals.
+Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

-Labor: 1.0The cost of diagnosing the B0003 code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the B0003 code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 Air Bag Warning Light ON

 The Sophisticated Air Bag Sensor (SAS) Control Module sets the OBDII code when the configuration has not been set.

 Precautions for SRS “AIR BAG” and “SEAT BELT PRE-TENSIONER” Service

-- Never probe the electrical connectors on air bag, side air curtain modules or seat belts.
+Never probe the electrical connectors on air bag, side air curtain modules or seat belts.

-- Never disassemble or tamper with safety belt buckle/retractor pretensioners, adaptive load limiting retractors, safety belt inflators, or probe the electrical connectors.
+Never disassemble or tamper with safety belt buckle/retractor pretensioners, adaptive load limiting retractors, safety belt inflators, or probe the electrical connectors.

-- Do not use electrical test equipment to check SRS circuits unless instructed to in this Service Manual.
+Do not use electrical test equipment to check SRS circuits unless instructed to in this Service Manual.

 it is still possible for the air bag and seat belt pre-tensioner to deploy.
 Therefore, do not work on any SRS connectors or wires until at least 3 minutes have passed.